epfml/disco/mobile-browser-based-version/information/ARCHITECTURE.md

     - **Description of the task** under the name `[taskName]\_description.vue.
 It gives an overview of the task.
     - **Training of the task** under the name `[taskName]_training.vue`.
 Allows the users to train a model, either collaboratively using p2p communication, or alone by local training.
 As a side note, components are created only when they are called by the user.
 Meaning that until the user reaches the training page of the task, the `[taskName]_training.vue`is not created.
 When a user reaches for the first time the training components, the component is created, and only then the NN model is created and stored in the browser's indexdb database.
 The training is done in a separated script.
 To start training, the function named `join_training`is called.
 This function preprocess the data using the task specific data pre-processing function and then train the model using the shared `train`function.

-All these are served by the typescript file associated to the task.
+All these are served by the TypeScript file associated to the task.

 ### Training Loop